 The scarf is made in soft pink color using combinations of different stitches: single crochet, double crochet, and puff stitch.

 The scarf is also embellished with crochet flowers and beads which make it very attractive!
+This pattern is also part of the collection Crochet Gift Ideas for Mother’s Day.

 You may also like this cute Spring crochet headband.
 I made it using leftover yarn from this Spring Blossom scarf.